 In addition, a workers’ comp lawyer will also ascertain the extent of your injuries, your disability rating and the costs of past and future medical treatment.
 Particularly in on-the-job vehicle accidents, a workers’ comp attorney can advise you regarding a potential third-party claim.
 This is a claim filed against a party other than an employer whose negligence might have caused or contributed to your injury.

-At the ODG Law Group, our California workers’ compensation lawyer are dedicated to helping our injured workers get the benefits they need and return to their jobs.
-In cases where workers have been catastrophically injured, we work hard to help them receive permanent disability benefits as well.
+At the ODG Law Group, our car accident workers compensation lawyers are dedicated to helping injured workers get the benefits they need and return to their jobs.
+In cases where workers have been catastrophically injured, we work hard to help victims receive permanent disability benefits as well.
 Call us at 818-230-2428 to find out how we can help you.

 Find out why you need an advocate.
 Call us in Glendale at 818-230-2428 for a free